Time tracking is essential for almost any business that bills customers or uses external resources.

 1. Keep It Anonymous

-You’ve probably heard the phrase “what gets measured, gets managed.”
+You’ve probably heard, “What gets measured gets managed.”
 That phrase applies to time tracking as well.
 If you’re going to try and influence your team’s use of time positively, which we recommend, they need to know that everyone is making an effort to improve, and it can’t be at the expense of another person.

-So keep the time-sheets anonymous, with only group totals being published weekly even when using time tracking software for employees.
+So keep the timesheets anonymous, publishing only group totals weekly even when using time tracking software for employees.
 The software will help you find and fix any problems that cause employees to fall behind their peers.

 2. Show Them How It Benefits Everyone

 Have a weekly meeting where you discuss which employees are ahead of schedule and why.
-Showing the benefits will motivate those further behind as they realize what’s possible when they’re on time every day.
+Showing the benefits will motivate those further behind as they realize what’s possible when they’re on time daily.

 Doing so will help you support your employees and improve their performance.
 With software like Slite, managers can see each member’s weekly progress.
-This way, employees are clear about the company culture and expectations, which leads to an improved sense of job satisfaction.
+This way, employees are clear about the company culture and expectations, leading to improved job satisfaction.

 3. Keep Employees In-The-Know